International Clients: ✓ Accepted.

 Fees: Nothing is stated on the site, but we have found information (that we need to verify) that there are no fees above the $5,000 mark, and $10 per transfer below it.

-We’re using our intuitive knowledge of the industry to assume Afex has the potential of offering anyone with superb rates.
-A company of this size, with 15Bn exchanged every year, working with national treasuries, banks, and multi-nation corporations, have very wide flexibility.
-With clients this size, they are presumably able to profit from even ultra-right margins.
+Exchange Rates: We’re using our intuitive knowledge of the industry to assume Afex has the potential of offering anyone with superb rates.
+A company of this size, with $15Bn exchanged every year, working with national treasuries, banks, and multinational corporations, have very wide flexibility.
+With clients this size, they are presumably able to profit from even ultra-tright margins.

 Limits: Unknown but we assume they would deal with any size of transfer .